FADM-DCMN-CORY-A-HOFSTAD-USN/OFFICIAL-GUNDAM-MAXWELL-RIFLE-PATENT/README.md

 By inserting a steel projectile into the barrel, distances are infinite and dangerous.

+Using magnetic projectiles is restricted and I cannot protect you from the consenquences of sending a dangerous projectile though deep space where it cannot be stopped.

 1-3 inches is common for handheld rifle.

 8-30 inches is the common barell diameter used on gundams.